 Steve then organised a Pipe and Tabor Study Day and a Performance Day some weeks later.
 It was the first massed gathering of taborers in many years.

 The following year saw the 1st International Pipe and Tabor festival.
-A five day event, which started with a performance at Millenium Dome, then a study day in Oxford museums, and a visit to the village of Bucknell, where the last morris taborer lived.
+A five day event, which started with a performance at Millenium Dome, then a study day in Oxford museums, and a visit to the village of Bucknell, where the last 19th century morris taborer lived.
 There followed a symposium and two days of workshops and performance.

 Here are summary reports of the International Pipe and Tabor Festivals held since The Taborers Society was formed in 2005.